Updated for tax year 2017.

 1. Gather your information first

-If you don’t have a small business or other tax issues, you may not need anything to prepare your return other than your Forms W-2 and 1099, and other tax forms you may receive.
+If you don’t have a small business or other tax concerns, you may not need anything to prepare your return other than your Forms W-2 and any potential Forms 1099.

 It’s much easier and faster to prepare your return if you have all your information in one place before you start.